Western Wilson Western Wilson

 Contains spoilers.

-This book however was gripping, the pacing of each sentence was masterful.
+This book was gripping, the pacing of each sentence was masterful.
 It feels like it was written in its most condensed form without losing any meaning from the text.
+It jumped from plot to plot, and I like that it didn’t waffle on about unessesary bits.

 There are significant moments in the book that make your insides curl.
-It shows someone not quite understanding what its like to be a person of colour, and how she continues to miss the mark, and unfortunately believes she’s in the right.
-There is one scene where she chats to her mentee, a young aspiring Asian author, about how because she is diverse she could write about anything and succeed.
+Basically, June was racist and couldn’t understand why.
+We see her struggling to understand what its like to be a person of colour, and how she continues to miss the mark, and unfortunately believes in her mind that she’s in the right.
+There is one scene where she chats to her mentee, a young aspiring Asian author and says something along the lines of: “don’t worry, you’ll be fine.
+You could write anything, you’re diverse and publishers eat that up!”.

-It shows how her whole life changed when she got a great publishing team, who were able to effectively publicise her book and get it to the best sellers list.
-Though June’s success might also just be due to the foundations of the story she stole and edited.
+June’s whole life changed when she got a great publishing team.
+They were able to publicise her book and get out to the best sellers list.
+They had connections, and methods, and a team of publicists to help her.
+Though June’s success is probably due to the foundations of the story she stole.

 Juniper struggles with her social media addiction, and her incessant need to be popular, also maybe her ego.
 These all warp any effective decision making she would ever be able to make, she fixes the momentary problems as they come up but doesn’t think about long-term consequences.